vladium/static_hash/README.md

     std::cout << '\'' << av [1] << "' hashed to 0x" << std::hex << h << std::endl;
 ```

-Looks pretty maintainable to me!
+Looks like a `switch` statement to me!

 ## build the demo